rfo909/RForth/README.md

 ### Available buffers

-At runtime, when executing code (not compiling), the following buffers are available for general
+At runtime, when executing code (not compiling), a few buffers are available for general
 use:

 - &CompileBuf
 - &LVBuf
 - &NextWord
+- ...

-Each is fitted with an end-tag to calculate available bytes:
+Each is fitted with an end-tag to calculate available space:

 ```
 &CompileBufEnd &CompileBuf sub .
 (64)